arianarmw/arianarmw/README.md

 ## 🤓 Fun Facts About Me
 - 💡 I believe every bug has a backstory—just waiting to be squashed.
 - 🎵 Coding sessions = powered by music + snacks.
-- 🛡️ I have lots of repositories but make them private every year like a digital spring cleaning.

----

-## ✨ Let's Connect!
-📫 Reach me via [Email](mailto:arianarahmawati0910@gmail.com) or just say hi here on GitHub!

 ---
 *“Bug-free code is a myth, but a determined coder is unstoppable!”* 💻✨